j-w-s/Checkers/README.md

 ### Installation

-We need to discuss how we utilized the materials (soldering, laser cutting, and more), etc.
 1. Run the previously downloaded executable file for Python 3.X and install Python
 2. Load the command prompt and install tkinter via the following command:
    ```sh
    py -m pip install tkinter
    ```
-3. From the github project, download (FILE WITH EVERYTHING THAT HAS NOT YET BEEN UPLOADED)
+3. From the github project, download the folder titled Checkers
 4. Unzip the downloaded folder to a preferred location
-5. Load IDLE and open the .py file with name "main" stored inside the folder saved at the preferred location mentioned in step 4
+5. Load IDLE and open the .py file with name "checkers.py" stored inside the folder saved at the preferred location mentioned in step 4
 6. Select run

 ### Building